Dobiasd/frugally-deep/.github/ISSUE_TEMPLATE.md

+- Before reporting an issue, please make sure you are using the latest versions of frugally-deep, TensorFlow and Keras.

+- Also check out the [FAQ](../FAQ.md).
+Maybe your problem/question is common and there already is a canonical answer for it.

 - If you have a model and you get unexpected errors when converting it for or when using it with frugally-deep, please upload and post a link to your model file (`.h5`).
-Make sure to first check if an update of TensorFlow and Keras to the latest versions already fixed the issue.

-- In case the problem can be reproduced with just code, please create a [SSCCE](http://sscce.org/) from it.
+- Please try to make the problem reproducible by providing a [SSCCE](http://sscce.org/) as code.

-- If you are missing a feature (e.g. layer type) in frugally-deep and want to request its implementation, please let us know your use case as motivation. ;-)

-- Feel free to also submit any other feedback, suggestions or questions you might have.
+- Feel free to also submit any other feedback, suggestions or questions you might have. :)